sekpd/sekpd.github.io/README.md

 # My personal website

-This repository contains the source code and all the resources for my personal website.
+This repository contains all the source code and resources for my personal website.

 ## License